devcode1981/File-Provider-Storage/doc/howto/auto_devops/index.md

-If you don't need a full-fledged application, consider testing with the [`minimal-ruby-app`](https://gitlab.com/auto-devops-examples/minimal-ruby-app) project which creates smaller docker images on the order of 20-50MB.
+If you don't need a full-fledged application, consider testing with the [`minimal-ruby-app`](https://gitlab.com/auto-devops-examples/minimal-ruby-app) project which creates smaller Docker images on the order of 20-50MB.

 ### Alternatives